upsidedownsloth/save-tab-extension/README.md

 https://scrimba.com/playlist/pPD7Kt4

 ## Improvement
-- add a function to delete each entry
+✔ add a function to delete each entry <br>
-- add category to sort entry
-- export entry to a text file.
+⬜ export or share entry